ianespana/LyreBot/README.md

 You can check the virus scan for the precompiled version [here](https://www.virustotal.com/gui/file/188f07521b4e82ffa1c2a9397745ca8d52486cba1220d987113980e450c269eb/detection).

 # Download
-You can always get the latest version of LyreBot [here](https://github.com/Kirasabi/NarakaMidiBot/releases).
+You can always get the latest version of NarakaMidiBot [here](https://github.com/Kirasabi/NarakaMidiBot/releases).

 # About